andriycraft/FrogDocs/data/ExamplePlugin/README.md

 const Logger = require("../src/server/Logger"); // Creates logger for this plugin const Form = require("../src/player/Form");

-// For advanced docs look at API.md in /docs/api.md
+// REMEMBER: You can remove events that you don't use

-// This is a simple plugin that tests the GreenFrog's api
+// This is a simple plugin that showcases the GreenFrog's api
 // Another example: https://github.com/andriycraft/GreenFrogMCBE/blob/main/plugins/DonationReminder.js

 module.exports = {